-99321 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: a problem focused history, a problem focused examination, and medical decision making that is straightforward or of low complexity. \$8.00 99322 Usually, the presenting problem(s) are of low severity.
-Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of moderate complexity. \$8.00 Usually, the presenting problem(s) are of moderate severity.
-99323 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of high complexity. \$8.00 Usually, the presenting problem(s) are of high complexity.
+99324 Domiciliary or rest home visit for the evaluation and management of a 8.00 new patient, which requires these three key components: a problem focused history, a problem focused examination, and medical decision making that is straightforward.
+Usually, the presenting problem(s) are of low severity.
+Physicians typically spend 20 minutes with the patient and/or family or caregiver.
+99325 Domiciliary or rest home visit for the evaluation and management of a 8.00 new patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of low complexity.
+Usually, the presenting problem(s) are of moderate severity.
+Physicians typically spend 30 minutes with the patient and/or family or caregiver.
+99326 Domiciliary or rest home visit for the evaluation and management of a 8.00 new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of moderate complexity.
+Usually, the presenting problem(s) are of moderate to high complexity.
+Physicians typically spend 45 minutes with the patient and/or family or caregiver.